 A resilient distributed network environment is essential for delivering standard and high availability along with business continuance and disaster recovery.
-Business continuation allows users to access storage, services and local or remote servers (physical or virtual) -- regardless of whether they are located at a central data center, co-location facility or with a
+Business continuation allows users to access storage, services and local or remote servers (physical or virtual) -- regardless of whether they are located at a central data center, co-location facility or with a managed service provider (MSP) or cloud service provider.
+Business continuation is especially important for remote offices and branch offices (ROBO) that need to access other sites, headquarters and public cloud services where information resources exist.

 Hardware and software wide area networking (WAN) technology is the glue that ties ROBOs to headquarters and public cloud services.
 We tend to take WANs for granted when they work properly -- so much so that they may not get the care and investment needed to make them resilient.
 After all, if a WAN is working, why spend more or change anything.
 However, problems arise when things are not running normally or acceptably.